yash-tatvic/amplitude-dev-center/docs/data/destinations/batch-cohort.md

 - You must enable this integration in each Amplitude project you want to use it in.
 - This integration requires a paid Batch plan.
 - The integration requires both custom audiences and third-party connections in Batch.
 - Batch expects an identifier that matches the Batch Custom User ID field.
-This means the User_ID or user property you select in Amplitude must contain the same identifier as the one tracked in Batch.
+This means the `user_id` or user property you select in Amplitude must contain the same identifier as the one tracked in Batch.

 ## Setup